 Have you ever had a backup fail or an email campaign not go out?
-DMS will tell you right away when something doesn't happen so you can fix it before it becomes a problem.
+Dead Man's Snitch will tell you right away when something doesn't happen so you can fix it.
 Still not convinced?
 Learn more in this blog post.

 A snitch looks like this: